 A majority of B2B ventures in Singapore can leverage automation to make the best out of an ABM strategy.
 It requires marketing automation and customizing account-based marketing.
 This presents a unique technology stack that businesses can resort to when scaling.

 The tech stack can empower managers to tend to more accounts.
 Also, target prospecting and listing happens automatically, and so does goal setting and forecasting.
 Overall, Singaporean businesses that go for high-value prospects using the spear approach continue to reap high yields progressively.

 Buying circles and revenue opportunities are in abundance within the Singaporean ever-evolving economy.
 As such, marketing teams in various companies are increasingly pressured to do more to grow ROI.
 This is the reason why many ventures are joining the ABM bandwagon.

-ABM harps on building relationships with highest-value accounts at your level.
-Instead of focusing on SMEs with meagre budgets, you shift the energy towards bagging a handful of accounts/prospects endowed with big budgets and a high need for the product or service you’re offering.
+ABM harps on building relationships with the highest-value accounts at your level.
+Instead of focusing on SMEs with meager budgets, you shift the energy towards bagging a handful of accounts/prospects endowed with big budgets and a high need for the product or service you’re offering.

 As long as your sales and marketing departments work in tandem, engaging, and converting accounts shouldn’t be a challenge.
 With such harmony, the two can develop a killer approach that leads to better engagement and constant revenue.

 Consumers are increasingly looking for an outreach that is tailored to meet their business or personal needs.
 ABM impresses upon marketing and sales to address each account in a personalized manner.
 It works with excellent outcomes if you’re targeting high-value accounts.